arnoson/kirby-vite-multi-page-kit/README.md

 ### Git

 You can also deploy your repository with git.
 Then you have to run the [installation](#installation) steps again on your web server.

+## Versioning

+Because this is a started kit and not a library it doesn't use semantic versioning.
+If you wan't to migrate an existing project please look for any breaking changes in the release note.